Between Worlds: Plot

 Julie is suspicious of Joe's and Billie's behavior and speaks to a nurse from the hospital who is knowledgeable about the logistics of the spirit world.
 She tells Julie that the spirit that returned to Billie's body is not Billie's and suggests that it is likely that of Joe's dead wife.
 Meanwhile, Joe and Billie/Mary have intense intercourse at home.
 During his coitus with Billie, Joe is drawn into a dreamlike memory or alternate world in which he is having sex with Mary.
 Julie returns home and Joe panics, while Billie assures him that all he's hearing is the cat.
 He astutely objects, "You don't have a cat," just before Julie walks in on them in the act.
 Julie is furious and demands that Joe help her expel Mary's spirit from Billie's body.
 Billie/Mary knocks Julie unconscious to stop her and asks Joe to run away with her.

 Billie and Joe intend to rob Mike and Rick.
 Joe knocks out Mike (who has affections for Billie) and gets into a scuffle with Rick, fatally shooting him by accident.
 Billie/Mary takes the cash she finds at the house and takes Joe back to the ruins of the house in which Joe and Mary used to live with their daughter Sarah until Mary and Sarah died in a tragic fire allegedly caused by accident.
-Meanwhile, Mike confronts Julie, who tells in him about Billie's and Mary's spirits being swapped.
+Meanwhile, Mike confronts Julie, who tells him about Billie's and Mary's spirits being swapped.
 Joe gets emotional when he finds Sarah's jack-in-a-box as he still blames himself for her and Mary's deaths.
 Joe and Billie/Mary vow to rebuild their relationship, but Mike and Julie walk in on them and hold them up at gun point.
-Billie/Mary draws a gun on Julie and, in a shocking plot twist, admits to killing Sarah before setting the house on fire on purpose as she says she is "not good on her own".
+Billie/Mary draws a gun on Julie and admits to killing Sarah before setting the house on fire on purpose as she says she is "not good on her own".
 Julie walks towards Billie/Mary and is fatally shot by her.
 Julie forces Mary's spirit back into the nether realm with her, allowing Billie's spirit to re-enter her own body.

 Joe is distraught by what he has learned about Sarah's death.
 He cradles her jack-in-the-box while calling out her name lamentingly, then pours gasoline over himself, puts a cigarette in his mouth and sets it – and himself – on fire.
 Seemingly not feeling any pain, he puts the cigarette out on himself as the house around him burns down, yet again.
 Billie and Mike flee the scene, leaving Julie's dead body behind, and drive off.
-In the epilogue, we see a memory from Joe's earlier life, during which he shoots his abusive father dead.
+In the epilogue, we see a memory from Joe's earlier life, during which he presumably shoots his abusive father.